To many a Fiat 500 (Fiat Cinquecento) is just a car. To me it is way more than that...

 To all Italians the Fiat 500 (and maybe the vespa) are the ultimate symbols of this past filled with the promise of a better world.

-It may be gone, but I still dream of driving the length of Italy in a Fiat 500, the windows rolled down and a summer breeze in my hair.
+That age may be gone, but I still dream of driving the length of Italy in a Fiat 500, the windows rolled down and a summer breeze in my hair.

 Every time I see an old Fiat 500, the dream of a simpler and better world seems to live again in my heart.